pciuh/hydcoef/README.md

 # hydcoeff

 This project, titled **hydceff**, is a C-based program with several functions for hydrodynamic calculations.
 The Makefile automates the compilation of C files and provides commands to manage the build process.
+The computations are carried out basing on 2D added mass coefficients estiamted from theoretical computations by readings from graph included in [1].
+Further basing on slender body theory the 2D coefficients are integrated over the ship length according to Salvesen method [1].

 ## Table of Contents